Thiaoouba-noaccount/ExchangeHub/TAO Token Introduction.md

-After the crowdfunding, the token will join uniswap for trading.
-If it is sold out early in the pre-sale stage, it will enter uniswap trading in advance.
+After the crowdfunding, the token will be listed in Uniswap for trading.
+If it is sold out early in the pre-sale stage, it will enter Uniswap trading in advance.
 Let the market determine the value of this project.
 Hope investors hoard coins instead of speculating coins.